Crail: Architecture

 The most notable building in the town is the parish church, situated in the Marketgate – from the mid-13th century St Maelrubha's, in later medieval times St Mary's, but now, as part of the Church of Scotland's ministry, known just as Crail Parish Church.
 It was founded in the second half of the 12th century.
 From early in its history, it belonged to the Cistercian Nunnery of St Clare in Haddington, East Lothian, and remained the Nunnery's possession until the Reformation.
 The kirkyard also includes a war memorial gateway of 1921.

 Crail Tolbooth is near the juncture of Tolbooth Wynd and the Marketgate.
 It stands on its own at the edge of the large marketplace with its Mercat cross in the centre of the town.
 This is where the Sunday markets were once held.
 (The former marketplace is now used as a car park.)
 The tolbooth has a characteristic tower dating from about 1600 and a European-style roof, similar to buildings in Holland.
 The weathervane on the spire is in the form of a smoked haddock (known locally as a Crail Capon) rather than the traditional cockerel form.

 The Crail Museum and Heritage Centre, largely staffed by volunteers and open every day in summer, is sited in a neighbouring building, also of historical interest, at the top of Tolbooth Wynd.
 It houses temporary exhibitions and has a permanent exhibition on RNAS Crail.

 The Golf Hotel, on High Street, is Category A listed, dating to the 18th century or earlier.

+Culture

+In 1965, Crail Pottery, a family-run pottery and ceramics workshop and retailer, was founded in the locality by Stephen and Carol Grieve.
+The pottery has attracted attention from both local and national sources as a longstanding craft business and attraction.